 Once this has run, we now have our fresh repository waiting for us in our deployment directory.
 Navigate into the folder to check it out.
 It is finally time to FlipIt™!

 This step is basically just creating a shortcut, just like you would on your computer when you might create a shortcut on your desktop to an application you use, or a file you are constantly editing.
 We are going to tell the system to create a shortcut from our public directory to our deployment directory.
 Switching this shortcut is what gives us the zero downtime.

 public_html directory which has my current site ready for deployment.
-If this was a Laravel installation, my preferred framework of choice, the repositories public directory would simply be
+If this was a Laravel installation the repositories public directory would be

 Now our servers

 public_html directory is actually a shortcut to our repositories

 ✨ MAGICAL 🦄

 Let’s wrap that all up together now.